RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

 The last basic thing we can do with the top part is to change its shape.
-The only two elements that cover the whole screen are menu-back and mode-x-small.
-The problem with the mode-x-smalls is that they are in additive blend mode, they won't be able to cover the top part properly, but we will be still using them for something else.
+The only two elements that cover the whole screen are ``menu-back`` and ``mode-x-small``.
+The problem with the ``mode-x-smalls`` is that they are in additive blend mode, they won't be able to cover the top part properly, but we will be still using them for something else.
 And menu-back's hitbox is defined by it's size, so if you made it cover the whole screen, the whole screen will become the back button.
-The element we will use is selection-mode.
-It is placed 448px (HD) from the left screen border, meaning we will only be able to form the shape from the 449th pixel onward.
-Selection-mode should only contain a black shape, while the actual image is on mode-osu-small.
+The element we will use is ``selection-mode``.
+It is placed 448px (HD) from the left screen border, meaning we will only be able to form the shape from the 449th pixel onward. ``Selection-mode`` should only contain a black shape, while the actual image is on ``mode-osu-small``.
 If we would not do it like this it would be near impossible to properly line up the two files with each other due to how osu!s rendering works.
-Mode-osu-small also allows us to cover those leftmost 448 pixels, but we still have the same colour limitations as mentioned earlier.
+``Mode-osu-small`` also allows us to cover those leftmost 448 pixels, but we still have the same colour limitations as mentioned earlier.
 The easiest way to explain this is to simply show what we will do with the file.

 <details><summary>Image</summary>